sk222sw/dotons/README.md

 3. `npm start` to start expressjs backend. node supervisor will auto-restart on save

-4. `npm run watch` and webpack will bundle client side code and update on save
+4. `npm run watch` in a new terminal and webpack will bundle client side code and update on save

 ### Production